mrbuilder1961/ChatPatches/README.md

 This also applies for most other options: if you toggle it off, it will probably not work on old messages if you toggle it back on again.

 ## License
-This mod is available under the GNU GPLv3 license.
-TL;DR: You can do whatever, as long as it's free, open-source, and credits me and the other authors.
+This mod is available under the GNU LGPLv3 license.
+Check out [this](https://choosealicense.com/licenses/lgpl-3.0/) page for proper information.